Geodan/pg2b3dm/dataprocessing/dataprocessing_citygml.md

 - `PROJ_NETWORK=ON` — enables coordinate transformation downloads
 - `SRID=7415` — specifies the coordinate reference system (composite projection Amersfoort / RD New with NAP reference)

-After launching, the database schema is automatically created with tables for city objects, geometry data, attributes, and appearances.
+After launching, the database schema is automatically created with tables for features (aka. city objects), geometry data, attributes, and appearances.

 ---